Gabaldonlab/meTAline/README.md

 [![DOI](https://zenodo.org/badge/431438117.svg)](https://zenodo.org/badge/latestdoi/431438117)

-# meTAline: metagenomics Taxonomic Assignment pipeline

-meTAline is a taxonomic assignment pipeline implemented in SnakeMake for WGS metagenomics data.
+# MeTAline: a snakemake pipeline for the study of metagenomes

+MeTAline, is a snakemake pipeline for metagenomics analysis.
+MeTAline, facilitates an efficient workflow to preprocess short reads metagenomics data: from read trimming and filtering, through host read subtraction to taxonomic classification using both k-mer and gene marker-based approaches, and functional profiling of the samples

 ---

 ## Build and deploy Singularity image

-**NOTE: YOU WILL ALWAYS HAVE TO BUILD THE SINGULARITY IMAGES ON YOUR LOCAL MACHINE, BECAUSE IT REQUIRES SUDO AND THAT YOU WON'T HAVE IN YOUR REMOTE HPC ENVIRONMENT!**
+**IMPORTANT: If you are going to run the pipeline in marenostrum5, skip this section!**

+*Note: you will always have to build the singularity images on your local machine, because it requires sudo and that you won't have in your remote hpc environment!*

-To be able to build the Singularity image of MetaLine, you will need to install Singularity first:
+To be able to build the Singularity image of MeTAline, you will need to install Singularity first:

 1. Download from [HERE](https://github.com/sylabs/singularity/releases/tag/v4.1.5) the corresponding installation package (_.deb or _.rpm) to your operating system.
 (E.G.: Ubuntu 24.04 needs the "singularity-ce_4.1.5-noble_amd64.deb" file).
 2. Install it from the downloaded package.
 Example command for the above mentioned version: